 Australian grocer Coles eyes A$1b in savings, shares jump

-[SYDNEY] Coles Group, Australia's second-biggest grocery chain, on Tuesday unveiled a plan to cut A$1 billion (S$939 million) in costs over the next four years, as it looks to technology to offset rising labour and energy costs.
+COLES Group Ltd, Australia's second-biggest grocery chain, on Tuesday unveiled a plan to cut A$1 billion (S$938 million) in costs over the next four years, as it looks to technology to offset rising labour and energy costs.

-In its first major strategy update since being spun off last year by conglomerate Wesfarmers, Coles said it planned to automate manual tasks and reduce duplication to tackle rising costs.
+In its first major strategy update since being spun off last year by conglomerate Wesfarmers Ltd, Coles said it planned to automate manual tasks and reduce duplication to tackle rising costs.

 Coles shares jumped more than 5 per cent in early trading on Tuesday to a record intraday high since its standalone listing in November, well ahead of a slightly firmer overall market.